astronomer/docs/astro/api/get-started.md

 Copy the top-level `id` from this response.
 This is your Organization ID.

-While you could have retrieved this value manually from the Cloud UI, using the API lets you script this workflow and execute it on a regular basis.
+While you could have retrieved this value manually from the Astro UI, using the API lets you script this workflow and execute it on a regular basis.

 ## Step 2: Request Workspace details from the API